"The vast majority of the demand in this industry is for teaching kids and that's where the competitive pay is, too." - Lee355

 - experience (many prefer experienced teachers)

-These are the general requirements to teach online, but I know that some teachers teach without a degree so there may also be instances where you don't necessarily need a TEFL certification or to be a native speaker.
+These are the general requirements to teach online, but I know that some teachers teach without a degree.

-Or if you are not a native speaker or don't have certification you may make less money.
+From what I've seen it is not always required, but if you are not a native speaker you may make less money.

 At the end of this article I will share an online course with you that is also focused on teaching kids.